IP-CAM/Opencart-v.2.3.0.2-enhanced-Install-by-Condor2/README.md

 - Bug fixes found on opencart forum and github
 - Currency module from Master Branch - 3.1.0.0b
 - Timezone from Master Branch - 3.1.0.0b
-- Option to show and hide/reveal password.
-Code used from <a href="https://github.com/opencartbrasil/opencartbrasil">Opencart Brasil</a>
 - Integrated Cron module from Master Branch - 3.1.0.0b
 - Vendor folder for some payments